 The letter advises healthcare officials to consider the following questions when implementing their organization’s HIPAA physical security safeguards:

-OCR’s new guidance urges hospital officials to consider proven methods when taking steps toward compliance with the HIPAA Security Rule before using, purchasing, or implementing additional ePHI physical security measures.
+OCR’s new guidance regarding physical security standards urges hospital officials to consider proven methods when taking steps toward compliance with the HIPAA Security Rule before using, purchasing, or implementing additional ePHI physical security measures.

 “What constitutes appropriate physical security controls will depend on each organization and its risk analysis and risk management process,” the letter states.